 Learning by actively doing is as always, the best way.

 But even if you do not play an instrument, you can use the one instrument you always carry with you- your voice.

-Studying music theory only in “theory” in your head, is not so effective, but using an instrument or your own voice will make everything more logical and easy to both understand and remember.
+Studying music theory only in “theory” in your head, is not so effective, but using an instrument and/or your own voice will make everything more logical and easy to both understand and remember.

-The absolute best instrument to help you learn music theory is the piano keyboard.
+The absolute easiest instrument to help you learn music theory is the piano keyboard.

 You do not need to be a pianist, or even learn to play the piano, but having a keyboard either as a picture or a real piano, will help you to easily see the notes and the relationship between them on the keyboard.